 SFLDA Annual Meetings

-Each summer the Santa Fe Lake Dwellers Association has its annual business meeting in Melrose.
-The 2011 Annual Meeting was held on Friday, August 26th, at the Trinity Episcopal Church on S.R.
+Each summer the Santa Fe Lake Dwellers Association has its annual business meeting at the Trinity Episcopal Church on S.R.
 26 in Melrose.
 This is always a fun and informative meeting for local lake issues.
-We had informative talks from Ryan Hamm, Florida Fish and Wildlife Commission's Biologist in charge of Aquatic Plant Management and Permitting, who educate us about problem plants such as torpedo grass and some beneficial native grasses.
-Ryan also explained about some methods to tackle invasive plants, and let us know how to get a removal permit (it is easy and free!) through his department.
-Our second speaker was Wendy Wilbur, Alachua County Extension Agent.
-She is known to many of you through her many gardening clumns in the Gainesville Sun and through the Master Gardener's program whih she runs for the county.
-Details are available in the current newsletter, click here!
+At previous meetings we have had informative talks from Florida Fish and Wildlife Commission biologists in charge of Aquatic Plant Management and Permitting, who spoke about problem plants, such as torpedo grass, and methods to tackle these and other invasive plants, and how to get a removal permit.
+Other speakers from the Alachua County Extension Office and Master Gardeners presented information on local landscapes.